gechanted/PHell/README.md

  -> future TODOS (Parser, IDE Linter, namespacing, autoloading, multi-foreach, simplifications for special types by common operator usage)

-!!Loading of further code, NAMESPACING AND SUBFUNCTION OBJECT NAMES!!! make a finally block?
-rename folder commands to code constructs or other check that user can access protected somewhat easy
+check that user can access protected somewhat easy

 .